top of page

 HENRY L. LUCAS, as Administrator of the Estate of Laketa Lucas, Deceased, DOROTHY LUCAS, an individual, and HENRY R. LUCAS, as husband and next friend of Dorothy Lucas, Plaintiffs vs. CLAY COUNTY, MISSISSIPPI.
 Defendants.

 This lawsuit was the result of an accident caused by the negligent loading of a commercial vehicle that resulted in a wrongful death.
-The incident occurred on July 4, 2006 in Clay County, MS while the vehicle was being operated by Laketa Lucas.
+The incident occurred in Clay County, MS while the vehicle was being operated by Laketa Lucas.
 While traveling eastbound on Brand Una Road, she encountered Clay County workers attempting to pull a tractor onto its tracks after it had overturned while being loaded onto a trailer.
 In an attempt to gain more leverage, the county workers had stretched a heavy steel cable across both lanes of the roadway, and fastened each end to heavy road equipment to help tow the tractor into its upright position.
 As should have been anticipated, Ms. Lucas was unable to avoid the collision and later succumbed to fatal injuries.
 Dorothy Lucas, the passenger in the vehicle, also suffered severe physical damage that resulted in permanent disability.

 Settled pursuant to a confidentiality agreement.